 Attorney Bower points out if the Board is going to change the definition of a yard, his clients should know about it, so they can work towards meeting that goal.
 Chair Willis recites the definition of yard per the Gardiner LUO- Yard-The area of land on a lot not occupied by the principal building.
-There are several examples of what qualifies a yard, and he feels that it is not too much to ask for to have this labeled on the plan clearly.
+There are several examples of what qualifies a yard, and she feels that it is not too much to ask for to have this labeled on the plan clearly.
 The intent is to have green areas around the building.
 The path is a second means- the area around the building is what they are really looking for information on.
 Mr. Bower explains that they are just looking for clarification about what the Board wants.

-Lisa St. Hilaire will speak on behalf of the abutting neighbors.
+Lisa St. Hilaire will speakspoke on behalf of the abutting neighbors.
 The neighbors recognize that the rendering is an artistic vision but this rendering has changed many times.
 She states that this current rendering seems to be a little disingenuous.
 There are a number of inconsistencies that have appeared again, and again.
-Phyllis Gardiner speaks about the continuous inconsistencies, and the lack of remedy to them.
-She feels that the applicant needs to work harder and submit an application which fits in with the ordinance requirements.
+Phyllis Gardiner speaks spoke about the continuous continued inconsistencies, and that we continue to go over the same details the lack of remedy to them.
+She feels that it is the applicant's job to provide details the applicant needs to work harder and submit an application which fits in with the ordinance requirements.
 It is not the Board's job to design this building, it is the applicants.
-As far as the rendering, she states that she understands that it's an artist's rendition, but how are they supposed to know if this project fits in with the neighborhood if the rendering does not match what will be done for work.
+As far as the rendering, she states that she understands that it's an artist's rendition, but how are they supposed to know if this project fits in with the neighborhood if the rendering does not match what will be built done for work.
+The rendering is significant to help the Board understand what will be built.
 She states that the artistic rendering that was submitted for this meeting is very similar to the one that was presented for the October meeting and it still looks like an industrial commercial building.
 This project is in an established residential area; the abutters feel that this project should be evaluated as a residential project.